 Long-scrolling, one-page websites are becoming commonplace.
 The above-the-fold versus the no fold debate appears to be tilting in favor of the latter approach.
 It has for a long time been taken for granted that a website’s most important content should be above the fold.
-The argument being that most users are reluctant to scroll down a page if they haven’t already found what they are looking for.
+The argument is that most users are reluctant to scroll down a page if they haven’t already found what they are looking for.

 Long-scrolling and infinite-scrolling sites are sometimes portrayed as a new and modern web design trend.
 These scrolling techniques have actually been in use for many years.
-They have recently become more and more popular, which gives them the appearance of being new and innovative techniques.
+They have recently become more popular, which gives them the appearance of being new and innovative techniques.

 Long scrolling is here to stay, and for a good reason: users clearly like it.